A Mk. 1 Winfield 3.25" x 12" with its distinctive "braced bed" ( photographic essay here)

 A version of this lathe was also sold by the local machinery dealer Corbett's badged as if their own product

 Like Portass in Sheffield, Winfield built their lathes in small batches and, from the selection that passed through the writer's hands, he can confirm a story from an acquaintance (who met Mr. Winfield Senior), that each set made was slightly different to the previous and incorporated, at the whim of the owner or foreman, such modifications or alterations that seemed, at the time, most appropriate.
 Little-used examples that have come to light in recent years show that manufacture was on a tight budget, with castings left in a rough state with an indifferent cosmetic finish and evidence of hand-work being necessary to get everything aligned and working properly.
 However, the underlying craftsman was sound and the design, while not equal to a Drummond, was superior to the cheaper Portass models and in line with that company's heavier versions of the "Dreadnaught".
-It is not known for certain which was Winfield's first lathe, but two obviously early examples have been discovered that demonstrate a continuous development from the now rare "braced-bed" Mk.
+It is not known for certain which was Winfield's first lathe, but two obviously early versions have been discovered that demonstrate a continuous development from the now rare "braced-bed" Mk.
 1 to the relatively common Mk.
 3. The very first model appears to have been built in two forms with the second having a tailstock swept back to give a slight increase in capacity between centres.
 None of the company's surviving advertising leaflets mentions this type, instead, early sales literature features Randa lathes bought in for resale from Ross and Alexander in London.

-One Winfield example, a Mk.
+One Winfield, a Mk.
 2, has survived in remarkably original condition and is shown below in its original rather drab finish.
 This has many features found on the Mk.
 3, yet also many as found on the Mk.
 1 including a backgear assembly clustered (like a Myford ML2/ML4) just inboard of the spindle nose, a rather perfunctory apron not dissimilar to the kind found on contemporary Randa lathes of the better-specified type, a shorter headstock bolted down with two bolts at the front but only one to the left - and a rather limited capacity between centres (and oddly without the swept-back tailstock).

 Today, the most commonly encountered Winfield is the later and much-improved Mk.
 3 4.25" x 20" (later 28") gap-bed model; this was a sound development of the earlier types and based on a strongly-built 'cantilever' bed with a deep box section between the mounting feet.
 The headstock casting was stiffened by having its front face drawn up level with the lower edges of the simple, split, bronze bearings - and was fastened solidly to the bed by four substantial studs and nuts.
 Although the spindle nose carried the same thread and No. 2 Morse taper as the late-model Myford ML4 and the Series 7, (11/8" x 12 t.p.i.) it did not, at least on the versions inspected, have the same "step-up" register between the thread and spindle-abutment face.